 "Excellent training ensures that our community can be more confident their law enforcement professionals do the right thing, especially when they have to make a split-second decision when lives are on the line," he said.

-In addition to two 50-yard firing ranges, a 3.5-acre driving area and five classrooms, the center has three rooms designed for physical training, including mockup jail cells and a seven-building village that simulates a city street with a convenience store, apartments, and homes.
+In addition to two 50-yard firing ranges, a 3.5-acre driving area and five classrooms, the center has three rooms for physical training for officers, a mockup of jail cells — the sheriff operates the county's only jail — and a seven-building village that simulates a city street with a convenience store, motel/apartments, and homes.

 Garrett said he has made the center a priority since he became sheriff in late 2011.

-Kathryn Harrington, who became chairwoman of the Washington County Board of Commissioners in January, acknowledged the project's support from the prior board — three of whose members left office at the start of this year.
+Kathryn Harrington, who became chairwoman of the county board in January, acknowledged the project's support from the prior board — three of whose members left office at the start of this year.

 "Our community benefits when we make sure these men and women in uniform have the best possible equipment and training before they begin their shifts every day," she said.
 "The facility we are opening today is a critical part of that commitment from our board as well as from the prior board."